Principles of operator algebras: 8d. Free geometry

 \begin{proof} We already know that the result holds at $t=1$, and the proof at arbitrary $t>0$ is once again based on easiness, but this time by using the Weingarten formula for the computation of the moments.
 We refer here to \cite{bb+}, \cite{bbc}, \cite{bco}, \cite{bsp}. \end{proof}

 All this is very nice, as a beginning.
-Of course, still left for this chapter is the extension of all this to the case of more general homogeneous spaces $X=G/H$, and other free manifolds, in the sense of the free real and complex geometry axiomatized before.
+Of course, still left for this chapter would be the extension of all this to the case of more general homogeneous spaces $X=G/H$, and other free manifolds, in the sense of the free real and complex geometry axiomatized before.

 But hey, we learned enough math in this chapter, time for a beer.
-We refer here to the 2010 paper \cite{bgo}, which started everything with the computation for $S^{N-1}_{\mathbb R,+}$, and then to the book \cite{ba3}, which explains what was found on this subject, in the 10s.
-And with the comment that all this, free geometry, is a virtually infinite subject, coming as a nice complement to Connes' geometry \cite{co3} and to Voiculescu's free probability \cite{vdn}.
+We refer here to the 2010 paper \cite{bgo}, which started things with the computation for $S^{N-1}_{\mathbb R,+}$, and to the book \cite{ba3}, which explains what was found on the subject, in the 10s.
+And if interested in this, the hot topic, waiting for input from you, are the applications to quantum physics.